eirikb/Anna/README.md

 5. I tried re-using same thread (conversation) in OpenAI.
 This resulted in a ton of "tokens".
 This accumulated to a ton of money.
 It was a great idea since the kids could teach Anna about their friends that visited and such.
 But it was too expensive.
-6. Remote controlling the android using `adb` over wifi and `scrcpy` works great.
+6. Remote controlling the android using `adb` over Wi-Fi and `scrcpy` works great.
+7. Microsoft Speech API is scary good at listening.
+When testing I had the app running on my phone and I could talk to it while it was in my pockets, in a crowded room.

-### What I haven't learned
+### Things I haven't learned

-The app seems to stop.
+1. The app seems to stop.
 At least stop listening for shakes.
 I'm not sure why.
-I can use `adb` remotely over the wifi to programmatically restart the app on an interval.
+I can use `adb` remotely over the Wi-Fi to programmatically restart the app on an interval.
 I think I need to move the service to front or something.
 Android experts please help.
-The API has also become slower and slower and slower over time.
+2. The API has also become slower and slower and slower over time.
 I've downgraded the models from 4-turbo to 4 and 3.5, which seem to help with speed (and money), but even on 3.5 it has gotten a bit slow to respond.
-Although I prefer to be on 4 since I can.
+Although I prefer to be on 4 since
+   I can.

+### Want to run this?

+The selling point of this project is that all the hardware you need is an old Android phone, which a lot of people have lying around.
+It does require a rather new-ish phone though, because the Android SDK must be of a higher number.

+You also need to:

+1. Create an Azure account - or try to use OpenAI whisper directly.
+2. Create a speech resource in Azure.
+3. Create an OpenAI account - or try to use Azure AI things directly.
+4. Create an assistant in the OpenAI portal with some instructions.
+5. Tweak the YourService.kt files to insert keys and such.
+What, no environment variables or secret properties files?
+   Sorry.
+Just don't push public and hope your Copilot does not do it either.
+6. Tweak the YourService.kt files to listen for correct keywords and use correct voices etc.